Private Aviation Education

 • NetJets Fractional: No blackout dates, 10 peak days annually

-Magellan Jets provides consistent, unrestricted access.
+What this means: Magellan Jets provides consistent, unrestricted access.
 Need more hours?
 Easily add to your card without penalty.
 Not flying as much as expected?
 Your Jet Card hours never expire.
-NetJets fractional users face limitations during peak travel periods. and do not have the flexibility to over without fees.
-NetJets shareholders also must forfeit unused hours at the end of each year.
+NetJets fractional users face limitations during peak travel periods and do not have the flexibility to overfly without fees.
+NetJets shareholders must also forfeit unused hours at the end of each year.

 3. Flexibility and Usage